yannis/discoteca-demo/README.md

     …
 ```

+### Get the data

-It would be nice to see a list of artists when we visit the /artists route
+It would be nice to see a list of artists when we visit the /artists route.

-Let's try to TDD that by creating an acceptance test: `ember g acceptance-test artists`
+Let's try to TDD that by creating an acceptance test: `$ ember g acceptance-test artists`

+Her we use one of the many generators provided by ember-cli.

+(To see a full list, `$ ember help generate`)

-Modify the test:
+Modify the generated tests/acceptance/artists-test.js:

 ```
 test('visiting /artists', function(assert) {